On October 17, 2019, ATI-RTC 02 Center Director Imelda M. Guillermo took her oath of office before ATI Director Alfredo S. Aton.

 In partnership with her husband, they managed piggery, poultry, fishpond and seed production.
 These helped them a lot in sending their children to exclusive schools.
 The success of her children who are now a medical doctor, a computer engineer, a nursing graduate and an accountant made her happy and successful mother of four.

-As an OIC-Center Director, she envisions ATI Cagayan Valley to lead in providing excellent extension services beyond boundaries down to the unreachable places in the region.
+As Center Director, she envisions ATI Cagayan Valley to lead in providing excellent extension services beyond boundaries down to the unreachable places in the region.
 That’s why she pushes the significance of the convergence of extension activities of different agencies through the Regional Agriculture and Fishery Extension Network.

 Through strong camaraderie of staff as ATI family, and strong networking and partnership with other stakeholders, she believes that extension services will continue to move forward to contribute to the achievement of food availability and affordability for every Filipino family.